santanupattanayak/santanupattanayak.github.io/RNN and Vanishing Gradient.md

 11. Alternately if the magnitude of the eigen values are > 1 then it may lead to exploding gradient causing unstable weight updates.

+The vanishing gradient problem is to some extent handled by the LSTM formulation which I plan to publish in the next article.